 Platelets (thrombocytes) are small pieces of cells that play an important role in blood clotting by clumping and forming plugs when necessary.
-Thrombocytopenia (throm-boh-sigh-toe-PEE-nee-uh) is a condition in which blood has too few platelets.
-Causes of thrombocytopenia include increased breakdown and destruction of platelets (related to a problem with the immune system), reduced production of platelets or platelets trapped in the spleen.
+Thrombocytopenia (throm-boe-sie-toe-PEE-nee-uh) is a condition in which blood doesn't clot properly because there aren't enough platelets.

 ITP occurs when the immune system mistakenly attacks and destroys platelets.
 Recent viral infections can lead to short-term ITP in children.
-If ITP in children lasts longer than six months, it is known as chronic ITP.
+If ITP in children lasts longer than six months, it's known as chronic ITP.

 - Blood basics.
 American Society of Hematology. http://www.hematology.org/Patients/Blood-Basics/5222.aspx.
 Accessed Jan.
 14, 2014.